BE A SPARK IN OUR INDUSTRY

 - Strong interpersonal, soft, and collaboration skills

-- Independent execution of complex workloads, coordinating multiple resources, and multi-tasking in a fast-paced environment having competing priorities.
+- Capable of independently handling a large, complex workload, effectively coordinating multiple resources, and multi-tasking in a fast paced environment having competing priorities.

 - Excellent communication skills both verbally and written; ability to articulate and exchange information (i.e., requirements, actions, needs, status, etc.) in a professional tone and attitude to achieve efficient business rhythms.